Dykke/Simple-Yandex-Video-Downloader/README.md

 ```
 2. Run the generated executable from the `dist` folder

+**Note:** When using the executable version, you may see a command prompt window briefly appear during the download process or when combining files.
+This is normal and happens when FFmpeg is being called to combine the video segments.
+The window will close automatically when the process is complete.

 2. Follow the on-screen instructions:
    - Open your browser's Network tab (F12)
    - Find/Filter a .ts segment URL (like 0.ts?vid=...)